robinhood/faust/examples/kubernetes/producer/README.md

 ## Produce 10,000 messages

-This process assumes a kafka broker accessible at `host.docker.internal:9092`
+This process assumes a Kafka broker accessible at `host.docker.internal:9092`

-Producer that places 10,000 messages into a kafka topic named "test".
+Producer that places 10,000 messages into a Kafka topic named "test".
 Each message is a mapping representing a score.
 Each score has 2 keys:
 * index
 * value